m-barnard/amdc/README.md

 ### Daynamica analysis (Section 4)

 All files in daynamica_analysis/.
-While the cleaned data and calcualted distance matrices are already present in the repo, scripts/clean_seqs.R and get_dist_mats.R can be used to produce this data.
+While the cleaned data and calcualted distance matrices are already present in the repo, scripts/clean_seqs.R and scripts/get_dist_mats.R can be used to produce this data.

 * run_nTreeClus_daynamica.ipynb runs nTreeClus on Daynamica day and week sequences and saves the results
 * figures_day_analysis.qmd runs AMDC and hierarchical clustering on Daynamica day sequences and produces Figure 2 and Supplementary Figures 4-7